 Does insurance cover dental X-rays?

 Routine bitewings or even FMX will likely be covered, as they are considered preventive care.
-There’s a chance that you will be reimbursed with no deductible.
-Thanks to their diagnostic nature, X-rays can also be paid by insurance when taken to aid therapeutic or cosmetic treatment.
+There is a chance that you will be reimbursed with no deductible.
+Thanks to their diagnostic nature, X-rays can also be paid for by insurance when taken to aid therapeutic or cosmetic treatment.

 Additionally, you can consider signing up for a dental plan.
-They have no yearly maximums, waiting periods, and absolutely no paperwork.
-In fact, they won’t need an X-ray to give you a discount on any procedure.
+They have no yearly maximums, waiting periods, or paperwork.
+In fact, they will not need an X-ray to give you a discount on any procedure.
 Reductions reach 60%.

 Jason Chong, DDS